d12/crux-app-docs/README.md

 This repo is for the open source documentation for the [Crux Climbing App](https://www.cruxapp.ca/).
 The documentation is built using [Docusaurus ](https://docusaurus.io/).

-This project is still under construction. :)
+These docs are still under construction and are not complete yet!

+The documentation can be accessed at [https://docs.cruxapp.ca/](https://docs.cruxapp.ca/).

 ### Installation